-- Publish your blog: LinkedIn also has a publishing platform to publish their blog posts that thousands of people may read.
+- Publish your blog: LinkedIn also has a publishing platform (called Pulse) to publish blog posts.
 Your published blog posts will be on your profile, which will boost your credibility in fields related to your profession.

 - Promote your business: similar to Facebook, LinkedIn features business pages that are free to set up, and that LinkedIn users can follow.
 Publish posts or blogs on the platform, or even get subscribers to an email list to connect with people interested in your company.

 - Advertising: advertising on LinkedIn is possible through LinkedIn’s advertising platform, Campaign Manager.
 Different types of ads you can run on LinkedIn are sponsored content, dynamic ads, text ads, and message ads.